METRIX IAP

 Lines

-"Built to perform, made to last." · "Limited drops.
+"Violence, done right." · "Limited drops.
 No filler." · "Built for pressure."

 Performance